 Things I Barely Every Want to Drink…

 Young pu’erh..
-Young pu’erh surrounds anyone who frequents online pu’erh stores.
+Young pu’erh surrounds anyone who frequents western-facing online pu’erh stores.
 Given decent and other options, I just don’t want to drink it.
 My own stomach has held up fine through multiple young sheng binges, and I am absolutely capable of enjoying it.
 I just never want to reach for it and certainly not when cost is put into consideration.

 I also don’t really consume fresher oolongs, greens or whites but you probably already knew that.